NeonTowel/duckdns-autoupdate/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released to the public domain - see the [LICENSE](LICENSE) file for details.